shaoxiongji/fed-att/README.md

-#FedAtt
+# Attentive Federated Learning

-This repo is the code for the paper [Learning Private Neural Language Model with Attentive Aggregation](https://arxiv.org/abs/1812.07108)
+This repository contains the code for the paper [Learning Private Neural Language Modeling with Attentive Aggregation](https://arxiv.org/abs/1812.07108), which is an attentive extention of federated aggregation.
+A brief introductionary blog is avaiable [here](https://shaoxiongji.github.io/2019/07/11/attentive-federated-learning.html).

+Further reference: a universal federated learning repository implemented by PyTorch - [Federated Learning - PyTorch](https://github.com/shaoxiongji/federated-learning).

 ## Run
+Refer to the ```README.md``` under the data folder and download the datasets into their corresponding folders.
+Enter the source code folder to run the scripts with arguments assigned using ```argparse``` package.
 ```
 cd src
 python run.py